Considering applying as the next Saskatchewanderer? Want a few tips or tricks to help your application from a former Saskatchewanderer?

 7. Know That The Job is Work

 Don’t let the fun nature of this job fool you.
 The job is hard work.
-You must be a multitasker, good with being in the public eye, speaking in front of large crowds on and off camera, excellent working with different teams from different sectors of government, able to book and organize accommodation and arrange events, find interesting stories and touch base with those you are working on a piece with.
+It often requires more than full time hours.
+You must be a multitasker, good with being in the public eye, speaking in front of large crowds on and off camera, excellent working with different teams from different sectors of government, able to book and organize accommodation and arrange events, find interesting stories, and touch base with those you are working on a piece with.
 Plus you need to be a great writer, photographer, producer, video editor, social media marketer and online personality.
 It’s a job that requires you to wear a lot of hats and can take a lot of work, but it’s a very unique and rewarding position if you’re the lucky applicant.

 Good luck and happy wandering!